VikSil/NC_katas_downloader/README.md

 This will cause a Chrome web browser to pop up and from there all webpages will be accessed and saved automatically.

-🔴❗ DO NOT INTERACT WITH THE COMPUTER WHILE THE SCRIPT IS RUNNING❗🔴 The script is designed to always have focus on the browser window.
+🔴❗ DO NOT INTERACT WITH THE COMPUTER WHILE THE SCRIPT IS RUNNING❗🔴

+The script is designed to always have focus on the browser window.
 If you click away from the browser, the script will not be able to save webpages and will exit with an error.
+You will be able to follow the progress by reading the messages that will be output to the console.

 # Disclaimer